MacDaddyFPV/WingPDB4HDZERO/README.md

 ## Introduction

+I will start by saying I am not affiliated with HDZERO or DIVIMATH besides being a user of the system.

 This project was created from a desire to use the HDZERO video transmission system on wings and planes without a flight controller.
 As the HDZERO system requires MSP communication to transmit and display OSD inormation, it is required to use some sort of microcontroller to do this.

 It was suggested that a cheap flight controller could be used, but generally there are not cheap flight controllers which also have pdb style pads and regulators with sufficient amperage to power servos via a pwm reciever.
 The flight controllers also have a lot of unused components for this use case such as gyro and osd chip.
 With all this in mind, I decided to delve into designing a board which has minimal required components to save on cost and also provide the power supply requirements for a standard wing.
+This is my first ever PCB design and I learnt through the process of studying other designs, getting feedback from other designers and of course, trial and error.

 ## Design